hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/esummary.md

 The majority of the surveys were lake side (331 samples).
 Lakes offer a more consistent and safe survey environment with respect to rivers.
 In addition, lakes are large areas of reduced flow that receive input from multiple rivers, streams and drainage systems.
 As such lakes provide ideal locations to assess the variety of objects in the water.

 In total 316 samples came from seven principal lakes in 3 major river basins.
 Twenty locations were selected to sample monthly for a twelve-month period with the exception of Lago Maggiore which was sampled every three months.
 There were 222 surveys at these locations with a total of 37,406 objects removed and identified.
 Surveys were also conducted on Lago di Lugano, Lac des Quatre cantons, Brienzersee and Zugersee.
 In addition there were 55 surveys on 16 rivers.
-The median survey total on river shorelines was 75p/100m for 2,475 objects removed.

 Lake locations sampled monthly: